Perry Mason: Perry Mason (2020)

 In August 2016, HBO announced a potential new series.
-In August 2017 a change in the writing staff for the project was announced, with Rolin Jones and Ron Fitzgerald taking over for Nic Pizzolatto.
-In January 2019, Robert Downey Jr. announced on his Twitter page that Matthew Rhys would be portraying Perry Mason in the new production; Downey was originally going to portray Mason, but was forced to bow out due to scheduling conflicts.
+In August 2017, a change in the writing staff for the project was announced, with Rolin Jones and Ron Fitzgerald taking over for Nic Pizzolatto.
+In January 2019, Robert Downey Jr. announced on Twitter that Matthew Rhys would be portraying Perry Mason in the new production; Downey was originally going to portray Mason, but withdrew due to scheduling conflicts.
 The HBO revival and reboot adapted its setting to Great Depression-era Los Angeles, some twenty years earlier than the CBS show (but in line with the earliest novels by Gardner).
 It features John Lithgow and Tatiana Maslany in additional roles.

-This miniseries was created with a budget of around $74.3 million and released its first episode on June 21, 2020.
-In July 2020, HBO announced that the mini-series had been picked up for a second season, and that the show would become a regular series.
+This miniseries had a budget of about $74.3 million and premiered on June 21, 2020.
+In July 2020, HBO announced that the miniseries had been picked up for a second season, and that the show would become a regular series.